 As an Amazon Associate I earn from qualifying purchases.

-It’s the most recommended printer among Instagram resellers, it claims to have the most hassle-free product, it looks a bit like a stapler, and it shares a name with one of my favorite candies.
-It has taken me a while to warm up to it (I don’t like change) – but after finally giving in to the hype and buying one, I can finally answer the question, “Is the Rollo Printer for you?”
-Probably.
+It has taken me a while to warm up to it (I don’t like change) – but after finally giving in to the hype, buying a Rollo printer, and then using it almost daily for a year or so, I can finally provide a full review and answer the question, “Is the Rollo Printer for you?”
+Spoiler alert, it probably is for you.

-When we first transitioned into working full time at home, we bought a Zebra LP2844.
-I had used them at a previous job and was able to get it working without too much hassle.
-It was an absolute game changer.
+When my wife and I first transitioned into working full time at home, we bought a Zebra LP2844.
+Not because I thought it was the best option, but because I had used them at a previous job and was able to get it working without too much hassle.
+It was an absolute game-changer.
 We didn’t have to ship things at the post office and we didn’t have to use a normal printer and tape the paper label onto the package.
 All of a sudden, shipping things was twice as fast and way cheaper!
-At first we thought this was because we had bought the most awesome printer in existence!
+At first, we thought this was because we had bought the most awesome printer in existence!
 Alas, it was not so.
 All the advantages we were enjoying were simply because we had finally grown up and bought a thermal printer.
-Unfortunately, we had chosen a mediocre model which came with a host of drawbacks.
+Unfortunately, we had chosen a mediocre model that came with a host of drawbacks.
 So when I finally got tired of our Zebra printer randomly disconnecting, it was time to shop for a new model.
 But what thermal printer would work best for us?

 A quick search online will leave you amazed at the number of thermal printers there are available.
 However, it’s a pretty quick process to cut out the bottom 80%.
 We would never buy a printer that is not from a major company with a proven record.
 While they might have an okay product, small companies just can’t provide you with the level of customer support you may need, they won’t be how-to videos on YouTube, and if your printer breaks…well…bummer.